 Tyler Ricks, a psychodynamic therapist based in Austin, TX, providing depth-oriented therapy for adults and teens across Texas.

-I’m Tyler Ricks, a psychodynamic therapist based in Austin, TX, providing depth-oriented therapy for adults and teens across Texas.
-I specialize in helping high-achieving, thoughtful people untangle perfectionism, shame, and attachment wounds so they can finally feel at home in themselves.
+I’m Tyler Ricks, a psychodynamic therapist based in Austin, TX, providing depth-oriented therapy for women across Texas.
+I specialize in helping young women of color heal from emotional neglect, chronic shame, negative relationship patterns, and reconnect with authentic emotional expression.

-Everything changed when I met a therapist who saw past the mask — who met me with patience, curiosity, and truth.
-For the first time, I felt seen not as an “angry Black girl,” but as a full, complicated human.
-That experience taught me what real therapy can do: it helps you stop fighting yourself.
+Everything changed when I found a therapist who saw past my walls and met me with patience, curiosity, and truth.
+For the first time I felt safe enough to stop pretending.
+Seen not as an "angry Black girl" but as a full, complicated, worthy human being.

 My work is grounded in warmth, depth, and real conversation.